 Corporation entitled to vote shall constitute a quorum at all meetings of the stockholders.
 In case a quorum shall not be present at any meeting, a majority in interest of the stockholders entitled to vote, present in person or by proxy, shall have power to adjourn the meeting from time to time, without notice other than announcement at the meeting until the requisite amount of stock entitled to vote shall be present.
-At any such adjourned meeting at which the requisite amount of stock entitled to vote shall be represented, any business may be transacted which might have been transacted at the meeting as originally noticed, but only those stockholders entitled to vote at the meeting as originally noticed shall be entitled to vote at any adjournment or adjournments thereof.
+At any such adjourned meeting at which the requisite amount of stock entitled to vote shall be represented, any business may be transacted which might have been transacted at the meeting as originally noticed, but only those stockholders entitled to vote at any adjournment or adjournments thereof.